OUIsolutions/VibeScript/llm_docs/native_api.md

 print(size)
 ```

-## Compact flags
+#### Compact flags
-its also possible to get comppact flags (the gcc model), witch increases
-readiability of the software:
+It's also possible to get compact flags (the gcc model), which increases readability of the software:
 ```lua
 ---@type Argv